shinyingl/Advanced-Lane-Finding/README.md

 ### 3. Perspective Transform (*birds-eye view*)
 ---
 The image "straight_line1.jpg" is used to obtain the tranformation matrix M and inverse of M in `def birdseye`.
 It is easier to eye-ball if the transformation is working as expecected.
 The lane lines from the image are transform into a birds-eye view that shows the two lane lines are in parrellel.
 I assume this part can potentially be done by physically measuring the camera tilting angle.
+*After the 1st submission of the project, I was reminded the lane is shifted after the perspective transform.
+I also noticed that the scale was changed after the tranformation.
+This shows impact on the curvature radius calculation car center offset later in the pipleline.
+The dst is updated to match the physical dimension conversion*
 ![Image4](output_images/04_BirdsEyeView.png)

 ### 4. Find Lane Line at T0